 This is the destination where you can find awesome accommodation for all budget types.
 If you’re travelling as a group then the best way to get the Bali experience is by renting a villa.
 There are a huge amount of villas on offer – so best to decide where you wish to be located and then browse the options available in that area.
 New properties are being built constantly, so your best approach is to do your research online.

-3 bedrooms with private open-air ensuite bathrooms (your shower is in a little courtyard garden!), a good sized private swimming pool, open air kitchen and living space, and a pool table.
+The Tamantis has 3 bedrooms with private open-air ensuite bathrooms (your shower is in a little courtyard garden!), a good sized private swimming pool, open air kitchen and living space, and a pool table.
 The staff were super helpful: we had breakfast cooked for us each morning, a free car shuttle service once daily (within the Canggu area), and ice-cold face towels upon returning to the villa.
-The staff also organised in-house massages for the 6 of us, at a very reasonable price ($15 SGD for a 1 hour Balinese massage!!).
+The staff can also organise in-house massages at a very reasonable price ($15 SGD for a 1 hour Balinese massage!!).
 Needless to say we didn’t want to leave.

 See / Do

 Beach Clubs: One of the must-do’s when in Bali, is to hit up the beach clubs.
 There are plenty to choose from, but if you’re staying in Canggu I’d recommend avoiding the painfully slow traffic and choosing one of the many options in and around the neighbourhood.
 By day; take your swimmers, hat and a book, and enjoy a day of pool side lounging.
 By eve; arrive about an hour before sunset, giving you plenty of time to grab a good spot, order drinks, and settle in for the beautiful Canggu sunset show.